ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/cloud/cloud-overview.markdown

 The factors to consider if adjusting the default max indexing batch size:

 * [Size of documents](https://ravendb.net/articles/dealing-with-large-documents-100-mb#:~:text=RavenDB%20can%20handle%20large%20documents,isn't%20a%20practical%20one.)
-* [Complexity of calculations](../studio/database/indexes/indexing-performance#common-indexing-issues) that static index does
+* [Complexity of calculations](../studio/database/indexes/indexing-performance#common-indexing-issues) that static indexes do
 * [IOPS number](../cloud/cloud-instances#a-production-cloud-cluster) (IOPS - Input/Output Operations Per Second - can be adjusted according to your neeeds.)
   !["Find IOPS Number"](images\configuration-see-iops.png "Find IOPS Number")
    1. **Products**